 If you are a regular reader of my blog you will be familiar with my two previous articles about Strax Rejuvenation and their death rates.
 Here are the links to those stories:

-As you can see, giving Strax Rejuvenation tremendous benefit of doubt still arrives at a shocking mortality rate.
+As you can see, giving Strax Rejuvenation a tremendous benefit of the doubt still arrives at a shocking mortality rate.
 If we re-examine the death rates including the most recent additions the numbers get even more alarming.
 Another year has passed so the total number of procedures will be higher.
 If we use Strax Rejuvenation’s own numbers, 29,000 procedures performed over eight years, that would add up to exactly 14,500 procedures performed over four years.
 I am aware of eight patient deaths related to Strax Rejuvenation in the last four years.
 That adds up to a death rate of 1 in 1813 cases.
 That’s shockingly TWENTY EIGHT TIMES the published mortality rate of 1 in 51,459 cases (American Society for Aesthetic Plastic Surgery, ASAPS).
 That means that in the time it would take to have a single death in a surgery center with the numbers published by ASAPS, twenty eight people would have died at Strax Rejuevantion.

 If you have a friend that has been involved in eight car accidents in the last four years, how would you feel about letting that person drive your children around?
 Probably not too comfortable.
 Now imagine that all of those accidents included a fatality.
 You would probably sooner have your kids walk than ride in that car.
 The risk of a day to day car ride is much lower than having surgery.
 How many more deaths will it take to make everyone think twice about having surgery at Strax Rejuvenation?
 I would hope the answer is zero.
 Maybe the next death won’t be a patient, maybe it will be the death of Strax Rejuvenation.